Road Disc Bikes

 Earlier, we mentioned hand strength issues and the benefit of stronger brake power offered by hydraulic brakes.
 The best question is to ask: have you had problems with rim brakes in the past?
 If the answer is yes, let's see why.
 Some road caliper brakes in the past have been "soft" in nature, not offering strong braking performance.
 Maybe your older equipment isn't the best the market offers now for rim brake calipers.
 Then again, you might be descending for many minutes at a time and no rim brake will provide you the power you need such that your hands aren't cramping by the end of the long descent.
 Non-hydraulic brifters are almost always smaller and more ergonomically friendly to small hands.

-Disc brakes weigh more than rim caliper brakes.
-Disc brake forks weigh more than road forks due to having to be designed to handle torsion at the end of the fork leg.
-Disc brake frames need to be heavier than rim-brake frames to accomodate for the disc brakes.
-Disc brake, thru-axle wheels are heavier than their rim-brake counterparts (at the same price and similar durability), and the components that comprise the disc braking system are heavier than rim brakes.
+Disc brake systems weigh more than rim caliper brakes.
+Disc brake forks weigh more than road caliper forks due to having to be designed to handle torsion at the end of the fork leg.
+Disc brake frames need to be heavier than rim-brake frames to accommodate for the disc brakes.
+Disc brake, thru-axle wheels are heavier than their rim-brake counterparts (at the same price and similar durability), and the components that comprise the disc braking system (calipers, rotors, wheels) are heavier than those associated with rim brakes.
 All of these grams add up to at least a pound and sometimes close to two pounds, depending on systems and frames.
 The weight impacts performance of the bike.

-The cost of disc brakes, all in, is somewhere around $250-500 more than the rim-brake equivalent between brake system and wheel price differences.
-As aforementioned, servicing disc brakes is also a bit more expensive throughout the life of the bike.
+The cost of hydro or caliper disc brakes, all in, is somewhere around $250-500 more than the rim-brake equivalent between brake system and wheel price differences.
+As aforementioned, servicing disc brakes is also more expensive throughout the life of the bike.

 Hydraulic versus Cable